WaGi-Coding/WaGis-Mass-IP-Blacklister-Windows/README.md

 __Why you made this?__

 I had to automatically block a mass of IP-Addresses.
-I did it with a Batch script first, but hell that was taking about 2 hours every time for 20k IPs.
+I did it with a simple Batch script first, but hell that was taking about 2 hours every time for 20k IPs, so i decided to create this app after realizing the creating of rules is much much faster that way.

 __What is this Application for?__